rsdoiel/mkpage/README.md

 # mkpage

-An experimental template engine with an embedded markdown processor.  *mkpage* (pronounced "make page") is a simple command line tool which accepts key value pairs and applies them to a Golang text or html template.
+An experimental template engine with an embedded markdown processor.  *mkpage* (pronounced "make page") is a simple command line tool which accepts key value pairs and applies them to a Golang text/template.
 The key side of a pair corresponds to the template keys in the template document (e.g.
 {{.pageContent}} is represented by the key *pageContent*).
 The value side of the pair can be a string, filename or URL for a data source.
 Here's a simple example of a form letter